johnmaeda/designintech-2019/markdown/en.md

 .group[
 ### 1) TBD = Tech × Business × Design

-How do technology, business, and design interrelate in the startup and corporate ecosystems?
+How do technology, business, and design interrelate in the startup and corporate ecosystems today?
 ]
 .group[
 ### 2) About Design-_______ Organizations